extrawest/BDD-Charge-Point-Tester-via-OCPP-J-/README.md

 - Java 17 or higher
 - Maven 3.6 or higher
 ## Features
+Operations Initiated by Charge Point:
+- Authorize
 - Boot Notification
-- Authorize
 - Data Transfer
+- Diagnostics Status Notification
+- Firmware Status Notification
+- Heartbeat
+- Meter Values
+- Start Transaction
+- Status Notification
+- Stop Transaction

+Operations Initiated by Central System:
+- Cancel Reservation
+- Change Availability
+- Change Configuration
+- Clear Cache
+- Reset
+- Send Local List
+- Set Charging Profile
+- Trigger Message
+- Unlock Connector
-- Heart Beat
+- Update Firmware
 ## Usage

 To use this application, you can modify the Cucumber scenarios in the 'src/test/resources/features' directory to fit your testing needs.
-You can also add new scenarios and steps in the 'src/test/java' directory.
+You can also add new steps in the 'src/test/java/com/extrawest/jsonserver/cucumberglue' directory.

 ## Running Tests
+#### Mandatory sequence of steps:
+- Starting the Central System(CS)
+- Waiting for a Charge Point(CP) connection
+- Operation test

+###### All text in steps is case-sensitive.

-### Starting Central System
+### Starting the CS

 ###### You can run CS by next steps:
 ```gherkin